ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 ![](../../assets/images/add_event.gif)

 Luckily we only usually need a few of these.
-These are the common ones we'll use today
+Here are the common ones we'll use today

  * **Create**: This is triggered when the instance is first created
  * **Step**: This is triggered every frame of the game (by default 30 times per second, but this can be tweaked)
- * **Keyboard events**: These are triggered in reseponse to your keyboard inputs
+ * **Keyboard events**: These are triggered in response to your keyboard inputs

 For now, let's add a **Create** event.
-Once you've done that you should see a text editor pop up for us to start entering a code (the natual "What" that triggers from the "When").
+Once you've done that you should see a text editor pop up for us to start entering code (the natural "What" that triggers from the "When").

 ![](../../assets/images/code_editor.png)